STC announces plan for self-rule in south Yemen; gov't calls move "catastrophic"

+Under a deal to end the power struggle in south Yemen agreed in Riyadh, the STC and other regions in the south were supposed to join a new national cabinet and place all forces under control of the internationally recognized government.
+The STC is supported by the United Arab Emirates.
+"The Southern Transitional Council announces a self administration rule in the south, as of midnight Saturday, April 25th 2020", a statement by the STC said early on Sunday.

+Emergency rules were also announced in the city of Aden and all the southern governorates, the statement added.
+Reuters witnesses reported heavy security deployment of STC armed forces in Aden, the interim capital of President Abd-Rabbu Mansour Hadi’s internationally recognized government which was ousted from the capital Sanaa in 2014 by the Iran-aligned Houthis.

-“The announcement by the so-called transitional council of its intention to establish a southern administration is a resumption of its armed insurgency... and an announcement of its rejection and complete withdrawal from the Riyadh agreement," Yemen's foreign ministry said in a statement on Twitter.
-"The so-called transitional council will bear alone the dangerous and catastrophic consequences for such an announcement," it said.
+"The announcement by the so-called transitional council of its intention to establish a southern administration is a resumption of its armed insurgency... and an announcement of its rejection and complete withdrawal from the Riyadh agreement," Yemen's Foreign Minister Mohammed Al-Hadhrami said in a statement posted by the ministry on Twitter.
+"The so-called transitional council will bear alone the dangerous and catastrophic consequences for such an announcement," the statement added.

+STC is part of the Sunni Muslim alliance that intervened in Yemen in March 2015 to restore power to Hadi's government.
+But the separatists, who had sought self-rule in the south, turned on the government in August and seized its interim seat of Aden.

 - READ MORE ON: